cerfking/cerfking/README.md

 # Hi, I'm Huajing 👋

-A passionate software developer with a focus on iOS app development and Java back-end development.
+A passionate software developer with a focus on iOS app development.

 * 🧑‍🎓 Currently studying in Northeastern University
 * 🌱 Learning anything I can get my hands on!